 Coline

-“I felt an emergency.
+"I felt an emergency.
 For myself, as in my own life.
 I have nothing that is keeping me in France.
-And although the economic conditions pushed me to stay in France, personally, there was an emergency to leave.
+And although the economic conditions pushed me to stay, personally, there was an emergency to leave.
 To create a sense of who you are and what you're doing in the world.
+On the practical side, it was also to go away from a family or a certain pressure in society.
+I would feel in a society that when you're a woman and past 30—job-wise, career, couple—there are expectations that weigh heavily.
+Going abroad is more like a willingness to understand and know the world a bit more and find meaning."

 Juliana